Roxana Mehran: Early life and education

 Mehran was born in Tehran, Iran, before coming to the United States.
 She earned a bachelor's degree in chemistry from New York University in 1983.
-She earned her M.D. from St. George's University School of Medicine in Grenada, West Indies in 1987.
+On October 26, 1983 she appeared on Nightline as a student present at St. George's University School of Medicine during the US led invasion of Grenada, West Indies.
+She earned her M.D. from St. George's University School of Medicine in 1987.
 From 1988 until 1991, Mehran completed her residency training in the internal medicine program at University of Connecticut School of Medicine in Hartford, CT, where she served as chief resident.
 She completed cardiology (1991 to 1994) and interventional cardiology (1994 until 1995) fellowships at Mount Sinai Medical Center in New York City.

 Medical career

 Mehran held appointments at Columbia University Irving Medical Center and Washington Hospital Center before moving to Mount Sinai School of Medicine.
 As of 2021, she is a professor of medicine, cardiology, and population health science and policy at the Icahn School of Medicine at Mount Sinai, a position she has held since 2010.
 In 2019, she was honored as the Mount Sinai Professor in Cardiovascular Clinical Research and Outcomes.

 Mehran advocates for women in medicine with a focus on her field of cardiology, including a study in The Lancet that showed a lack of gender-specific research related to women's heart health.
 She co-founded Women as One, an organization dedicated to the advancement of women physicians, and in 2020, she was named lead commissioner for The Lancet's Commission on Women and Cardiovascular Disease.
 She was a founding physician of the Cardiovascular Research Foundation, New York City, in 2000.
+In July 2025, it was announced that Mehran would assume the role of president of the American College of Cardiology beginning in March 2026.